Befriend your body. Rewrite the story of your life.

 The cheeriness of Boulder depressed me.
 I was a city person in a hippie town.
 An intellectual wearing black in a land full of “Life is Good” t-shirts.
 I lived in total resistance to the unshaven legs, the dirty feet, the white guilt.
 Until Tamara Wells, my first spiritual teacher, taught me how to find flow in the conflict.

 Tamara was an intuitive healer and a witch.
 She was a little crazy, but that was part of her appeal.
-She taught me a few tools and sat me in front of countless strangers, telling them I was an intuitive healer.
+She taught me the first tools I learned to tap into my intuition and sat me in front of strangers, telling me I could read their energy.
 When these strangers began to tell me I had acknowledged parts of their nature they had never told anyone, I began to believe it myself.

 New York Dreams